timescale/docs.timescale.com-content/schema-management.md

 create appropriate indexes, triggers, constraints, and tablespaces on your tables, as well as how to appropriately utilize the JSON and JSONB datatypes.

->ttt One of the most common ways of getting information about various aspects of your database is through `psql`, the interactive terminal.
+>:TIP: One of the most common ways of getting information about various aspects of your database is through `psql`, the interactive terminal.
 See the [PostgreSQL docs][psql-docs] for more information.